BTIP2023/pgc-perf-opt/code/README.md

 This approach to package management in Python will be maintained while a container for the project is still being set up.

-## Remarks on kmer-analysis.R
+## Data Parsing, Preprocessing, and k-mer Analysis
+Generation of the data to be fed into the dimensionality reduction and results analysis workflow is handled by `kmer-analysis.R` which sources `preprocess.R` and `helper.R`.

+In kmer-analysis.R, the following parameters may be set:
-* `seed` variable is there for reproducibility of random values.
-You may set this.
+- `seed` for reproducibility of random values.
-* You may also set `sampleSize` to desired number of random samples.
+- `stratSize` for number of samples per variant.
+- `write_fastacsv` for turning fasta and csv writeback on or off.

-* This code outputs the generated kmers with metadata to `data/kmers`.
+This code outputs intermediate files (`fastaAll.fasta` and metaDataAll.csv`) to `data/interm`, and finally outputs the generated k-mers augmented with metadata to `data/kmers`.
+These files have been .gitignored because their sizes exceed the Github limit, and because of the Github cap on LFS bandwidth.

-* Note: warnings that appear (parsing errors due to conflicting column types and values, and NAs due to type coercion) can be ignored as these are handled in the code.
+Note: Warnings that appear (parsing errors due to conflicting column types and values, and NAs due to type coercion) can be ignored as these are handled in the code.

+**TODO: Update this README once main pipeline has been established wherein kmer-analysis.R is also just another source.**